-In our school community we are aware of these specific issues, relevant to our school's profile (Identify here things which you feel are specific issues for your school community and what you have done to reduce risk around these).
+In our school community we are aware of these specific issues, relevant to our school's profile In our school community we are aware of these specific issues, relevant to our school's profile and this is incorporated into our school curriculum.

 All staff have received training about the Prevent Duty and tackling extremism.
-This training is reinforced by one minute guides shared and any updates.
-It is also referred to in staff meetings so that staff are aware where to gain any information or advice.
+This training is reinforced by circulating one-minute guides and other relevant information, using scenarios on the Microsoft teams shared safeguarding page)